3DGenomes/TADpole/README.md

                    'plyr', 'reshape2', 'rioja', 'viridis', 'zoo'))
 ```

+Please note that TADpole has been tested to work with R versions since 3.5.2.

 - Then, get the latest version of the source code from Github

 by using _wget_: